Zude/Buyphobia/README.md

 # Buyphobia
-A Website Project I was working on for my HTML/CSS/JS University Course
+A Website Project I was working on for my HTML/CSS/JS Class at University (cloned from SVN).